whitebox-research/c2-proving-ground-martinez-cot/README.md

 ## Investigating Unfaithful Shortcuts in the Chain-of-Thought Reasoning for Multimodal Inputs

-### Report prepared for the [Whitebox Research](https://www.whiteboxresearch.org/) Interpretability Fellowship 2025 - Project Phase
+### Report prepared for the [Whitebox Research](https://www.whiteboxresearch.org/) AI Interpretability Fellowship 2025 - Project Phase
 Chain-of-Thought (CoT) reasoning by Large Language Models is not always faithful, i.e., the reasoning steps don't necessarily reflect actual internal processes.
 Simultaneously, there has been a rapid uptake of multimodal models that integrate both visual and textual information.
 These systems pose new challenges and opportunities for studying CoT reasoning across modalities.